vlyubchich/coauthors/README.md

 # Coauthors

-This GitHub repository is for analyzing publicly available data on coauthor relationships of faculty at the University of Maryland Center for Environmental Science (UMCES).
+This GitHub repository is for analyzing publicly available data on coauthor relationships of faculty members at the University of Maryland Center for Environmental Science (UMCES).
 The code is available, but data folders with the faculty lists are kept offline.
 Visualized results are available on RPubs:
 More details below.